anoma/juvix-anoma-test/ResourceMachineSpec.md

 import Stdlib.Prelude open;
 import Simulator.Data.MerkleTree as MerkleTree open using {MerkleTree; MerkleProof};
 import Simulator.RM.Commitment as Commitment open using {Commitment; module Commitment};
-import Simulator.Data.ByteArray as ByteArray open using {ByteArray};
+import Anoma.Data.ByteArray as ByteArray open using {ByteArray};
 ```

 We wrap the MerkleTree types using the names from the spec: